agarwalvipin/open_cfa/LOS/FRA/Reading 27.md

 5.  **Report the Conclusions and Recommendations:**
     * **Explanation:** Your analysis is only useful if it's communicated effectively.
 This step involves preparing a report or presentation that summarizes your findings and provides a clear recommendation (e.g., buy/sell/hold, approve loan).
 The report must be well-supported by the data and analysis.
-    * **CFA Exam Tip:** A good analytical report is unbiased and objective.
+    * **<mark>EXAM TIP:</mark>:** A good analytical report is unbiased and objective.
 It clearly distinguishes between facts and opinions.
 This is a core part of the CFA Institute Code of Ethics and Standards of Professional Conduct.

 6.  **Update the Analysis:**
     * **Explanation:** The world doesn't stand still.
 Companies release new information (like quarterly earnings), industry dynamics change, and economic conditions evolve.
 This step involves periodically reviewing and updating your analysis to ensure it remains relevant.